JosephBrendler/myUtilities/dev-sbc/crossbuild-tools/README.md

-    cb-mktemplateimage -- create a new template image file, if needed cb-setup -- create BOARD image if needed cb-mount -- attach a loop device to the BOARD image, and mount it on the TARGET cb-populate-target -- populate the target image with configuration needed for cross-building cb-chroot-env -- qemu-chroot into the target minimal environment, to enable native compiling (auto-runs finalize-chroot-env script) cb-mkimg (workflow) -- starting from the cb-mkenv cross-built environment image file, make a deployable image cb-populate-image -- add content to image so it can be deployed to a real system cb-chroot-img -- qemu-chroot into the target maturing image file, to enable native compiling (auto-runs finalize-chroot-img script) cb-mkupd (workflow) -- starting from the cb-mkimg deployable image, update cb-chroot-env -- qemu-chroot into the target mature to-be-updated image, to enable native compiling (auto-runs finalize-chroot-upd script) cb-mkdev (workflow) -- starting from the cb-mkimg/upd deployable image, format a physical block device
+    cb-mktemplateimage -- create a new template image file, if needed cb-setup -- create BOARD image if needed cb-mount -- attach a loop device to the BOARD image, and mount it on the TARGET cb-populate-env -- populate the target environment with configuration needed for cross-building cb-chroot-env -- qemu-chroot into the target minimal environment, to enable native compiling (auto-runs finalize-chroot-env script) cb-mkimg (workflow) -- starting from the cb-mkenv cross-built environment image file, make a deployable image cb-populate-img -- add content to image so it can be deployed to a real system cb-chroot-img -- qemu-chroot into the target maturing image file, to enable native compiling (auto-runs finalize-chroot-img script) cb-mkupd (workflow) -- starting from the cb-mkimg deployable image, update cb-populate-upd -- add content to image as part of an update process cb-chroot-env -- qemu-chroot into the target mature to-be-updated image, to enable native compiling (auto-runs finalize-chroot-upd script) cb-mkdev (workflow) -- starting from the cb-mkimg/upd deployable image, format a physical block device